Sam Stevens

 BioCLIP: A Vision Foundation Model for the Tree of Life

-Samuel Stevens, Jiaman Wu, Matthew J Thompson, Elizabeth G Campolongo, Chan Hee Song, David Edward Carlyn, Li Dong, Wasila M Dahdul, Charles Stewart, Tanya Berger-Wolf, Wei-Lun Chao, Yu Su (* equal contribution) (To appear at CVPR 2024) [paper] [website] [demo]
+Samuel Stevens*, Jiaman Wu*, Matthew J Thompson, Elizabeth G Campolongo, Chan Hee Song, David Edward Carlyn, Li Dong, Wasila M Dahdul, Charles Stewart, Tanya Berger-Wolf, Wei-Lun Chao, Yu Su (* equal contribution) (CVPR 2024, Best Student Paper) [paper] [website] [demo]

 Memorization for Good: Encryption with Autoregressive Language Models